ratwolfzero/Chladni_Figures/README.md

 ### The Resonant Curves

-- The Resonance Curves window allows you to examine how the dominant modes respond in frequency space and the impact of damping..
+- The Resonance Curves window allows you to examine how the dominant modes respond in frequency space and the impact of damping.

 ![Chladni](images&Animation/Chladni_4.png)